GATB/MindTheGap/README.md

     # get a local copy of MindTheGap source code
     git clone --recursive https://github.com/GATB/MindTheGap.git

-    # compile the code an run a simple test on your computer
+    # compile the code
     cd MindTheGap
     sh INSTALL

+Note: when updating your local repository with `git pull`, if you see that thirdparty/gatb-core has changed, you have to run also : `git submodule update`.

 # USER MANUAL